Effects of mindfulness-based interventions on the dynamics of the stress response, emotion regulation, and spirituality

 Summary

-The main objective of this research project was to investigate whether mindfulness-based interventions (MBIs), short-term eight-week programs based on contemplative practices, impact reactivity to social stress.
-Further, we wanted to explore:
+The main objective of this research project was to investigate whether mindfulness-based interventions (MBIs), short-term eight-week programs based on contemplative practices, impact reactivity to social stress, emotion regulation, and spirituality.
+The programs in question were Mindfulness-Based Stress Reduction (MBSR) and a modified MBSR with other elements of Buddhist practice (training equanimity, loving-kindness, right conduct, and aspects of wisdom).
+In particular, we wanted to explore:

 -